urcoilbisurco/Aurora-Nodes/README.md

 C.setupPin(PIN)
 ```

-to setup the pin used for the setup Access Point button.
+to setup the pin used for the Access Point button.

 Then run